$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsection{$Z'$ signals}

-For the $Z'$ boson, the flavour-universal couplings to the valence quarks are more heavily suppressed than those of the coloron, via the ratio $g_{1}^{2}/g_{4}^{2}$.
-Hence, interference between the left-handed mixing term proportional to $s_{25}^{Q}\approx s_{16}^{Q}$ and the flavour-universal one is not possible here.
-The coupling to left-handed bottoms is large via the maximal mixing $s_{34}^{Q}$, and they can play a role here in $Z'$ production.
-The production cross section is estimated in the same way as the coloron one, via \texttt{Madgraph5\_aMC@NLO }\cite{Madgraph:2014hca} using the default \texttt{NNPDF23LO} PDF set and the $Z'$ UFO model presented in \cite{Baker:2019sli}, publicly available in the \texttt{Feynrules} \cite{Feynrules:2013bka} model database (\url{https://feynrules.irmp.ucl.ac.be/wiki/LeptoQuark}).
+For the $Z'$ boson, the flavour-universal couplings to valence quarks are more heavily suppressed than those of the coloron, via the small ratio $g_{Y}^{2}/g_{4}^{2}$.
+Therefore, cancellation between the left-handed mixing term proportional to $s_{25}^{Q}\approx s_{16}^{Q}$ and the flavour-universal one is not possible here.
+In contrast with the coloron, the large LH couplings to bottoms can play a role in $Z'$ production.
+The production cross section is estimated via the same methodology as for the coloron above.
 We do not consider any NLO corrections in this case, following the methodology of \cite{Baker:2019sli}.
-In Fig.~\ref{fig:Zprime_Production} we show that the production via bottoms is larger than the production via valence quarks for a light $Z'$, however the production via valence quarks is bigger for $M_{Z'}\apprge2\,\mathrm{TeV}$, and shall not be neglected in models where the couplings to light quarks are modified by $s^{Q}$ mixing with VL quarks entering in an $U(2)_{Q}$ invariant way.
+In Fig.~\ref{fig:Zprime_Production} we show that the production via bottoms is larger than the production via valence quarks for a light $Z'$, however the production via valence quarks is bigger for $M_{Z'}\apprge2\,\mathrm{TeV}$, and shall not be neglected as it commonly happens in the literature (see e.g.~\cite{Baker:2019sli}).

 We estimate the branching fraction to muons and taus, and we compute the total decay width via the narrow width approximation.
-We confront our results with the limits from the dilepton resonance searches by ATLAS, Fig. 4 of \cite{ATLAS:2017fih} for muons and and Fig. 7 (c) of \cite{ATLAS:2017eiz} for taus.
+We confront our results with the limits from the dilepton resonance searches by ATLAS, Fig.~4 of \cite{ATLAS:2017fih} for muons and Fig.~7 (c) of \cite{ATLAS:2017eiz} for taus.
 We display the results in Figs.~\ref{fig:Zprime_muons} and \ref{fig:Zprime_taus}.
-In Fig.~\ref{fig:Colliders_All} we see that these processes, along with coloron dijet searches, only constrain the region of large $x_{25}^{\psi}$ in BP, but the $B$-anomalies are explained with smaller $x_{25}^{\psi}$.
-The ditau searches are slightly more competitive than dimuon searches or coloron dijet searches, due to the branching fractions to muons and light quarks being suppressed by mixing angles $s_{25}^{Q,L}\sim\mathcal{O}(0.1)$.
-Instead, the ditau channel is enhanced by maximal 3-4 mixing, and sets the bounds $M_{Z'}>2\,\mathrm{TeV}$ for $x_{25}^{\psi}=0.8$ and $M_{Z'}>1.4\,\mathrm{TeV}$ for $x_{25}^{\psi}=0.3$, see Fig.~\ref{fig:Zprime_taus}.
+In Fig.~\ref{fig:Colliders_All} we see that these processes, along with coloron dijet searches, mildly constrain the region of large $x_{25}^{\psi}$.
+Ditau searches are more competitive than dimuon searches or coloron dijet searches, due to the branching fractions to muons and light quarks being suppressed by mixing angles $s_{25}^{Q,L}\sim\mathcal{O}(0.1)$.
+Instead, the ditau channel is enhanced by maximal 3-4 mixing, and sets bounds of roughly $M_{Z'}>1.5\,\mathrm{TeV}$, see Fig.~\ref{fig:Zprime_taus}.